0x007E/0x007E.github.io/README.md

 # Based on

-This blog is base on the `Jekyll-Tilde-Theme`-Template
+This blog is based on the `Jekyll-Tilde-Theme`-Template

 > The theme can be found [here](https://github.com/0x007e/jekyll-tilde-theme).